neilg63/bad-code-review/README.md

 ## Missing

-The app uses a router, but has no meny.
+The app uses a router, but has no menu.
 This should be a separate component with properties mapped to the redux store.

 ## To Do